-In order to achieve these objectives, the use of wings/sails for Wind Assisted Ship Propulsion (WASP) and the injection of air bubbles at the bottom of the hull to reduce the skin friction through an Air Lubrication System (ALS), will be investigated.
-These solutions will be complemented by an optimization of the route, a hydrodynamic optimization of the hull, the introduction of green energy solutions and of a smart energy management module.
-Besides the technical solutions, a web based configuration tool will be developed with the purpose of guiding and assisting the ship owners and ship builders to configure the retrofit interventions, by combining different technologies.
+In order to achieve these objectives, the use of wings-sails for Wind Assisted Ship Propulsion (WASP) and the injection of micro air bubbles at the bottom of the hull to reduce the skin friction through an Air Lubrication System (ALS), will be investigated.
+These solutions will be complemented by an optimization of the route based on weather information, a hydrodynamic optimization of the hull, the introduction of green energy solutions and of a smart energy management module.
+Besides the technical solutions, a web-based configuration tool will be developed with the purpose of guiding and assisting the ship owners and ship builders to configure the retrofit interventions, by combining different technologies.
 The different configurations will be evaluated in a life-cycle perspective in terms of specific Key Performance Indexes (KPI).
 To this aim, surrogate models will be used to represent the different alternatives in a digital form.

-Design and technical data, together with data acquired at a high sampling rate on board of existing ships will be made available for different ship types by the ship owners participating to the project.
+Design and technical data, as well as data collected at a high sampling rate on board existing ships, will be provided by the shipowners participating in the project for different types of ships.
 Such data will be used to define specific use cases and will represent an incredibly valuable tool for the development and validation of the digital twins of the different subsystems, as well as for the quantification of the gain achievable when installing new energy saving solutions and green technologies.
 Besides the real data, other data and surrogate models will be generated during the project as a result of numerical simulations, laboratory measurements and, possibly, on-board measurements.
-The benefit of the implementation of the new technologies will be determined either numerically or via laboratory and large scale experiments.
+The benefit of the implementation of the new technologies will be determined either numerically or via laboratory and large-scale experiments.

 In order to fulfil the EU requirements, the definition of a number of principles and a clear organization of the data management are necessary and will be summarized in this report, i.e. the Data Management Plan (DMP).

-The DPM is outlined at the beginning of the project (month 6) and will be then updated regularly until the end of the project, when the final version will be delivered.
+The first version of the DPM was outlined at the beginning of the project (M6) and will be updated regularly until the end of the project, when the final version will be delivered.
+This report is the updated version of the DMP.
+It contains updates related to the: